bedrocklinux/bedrocklinux-website/markdown/faq.md

 - The Android file system layout is significantly different from traditional Linux distributions.
 PATH and bind-mount system changes may be required.

 - Android does some unusual things with its UID/GIDs.
-For example, does not seem to be a UID-username map at /etc/passwd as one would expect from other Linux-based operating systems.
+For example, there does not seem to be a UID-username map at /etc/passwd as one would expect from other Linux-based operating systems.
 UID namespaces and brc-style translation programs may be necessary.

 Android-on-Android: